pretix/pretix-docs/docs/guides/meta/development-environment.md

 ## Prerequisites

 In order to contribute to this documentation, you need an SSH key and a GitHub account that includes your SSH key.
-The following links will explain the necessary steps:
+For more information on the necessary steps, see:

  - [ssh.com: How to Use ssh-keygen to Generate a New SSH Key?](https://www.ssh.com/academy/ssh/keygen)